StefanoBelli/my_config_files/linux_kernel_config/KERNELINFO.md

  - Virtualization support (Modularized for Intel, no support for AMD)
  - Ext3, Ext2 support modularized
  - Btrfs, XFS, Ext4 Filesystems enabled (kernel core)
+ - Enabled other btrfs+xfs features (such as Quota for XFS)
+ - UVC driver now works
  - Probably more...

 (enabled:core)